 (3.0 cr; Reqs: 1xxx course in biol or hort or forest resources; A-F or S-N or Audit)

-Diagnosis and management of insect pests in landscape plants.
-Emphasis on the principles of biological control, biorational pesticides, and integrated pest management.
+Diagnosis and management of insect pests of landscape plants.
+Emphasis is on identification, injury caused, and integrated pest management.

 ENT 4021.
 Honey Bees and Insect Societies